plone/training/transmogrifier/pipeline.rst

   There are many blueprints already available in the Transmogrifier add-ons, or you may need to write some blueprints to handle your custom content.
   Blueprints are specified by `name`, which is set in the `configure.zcml`

+A graph here would be nice - showing the flow of items through the pipeline

 Pipeline Details